 In order to discuss what API as a Service is, we must first understand what APIs and API Services (and microservices) are.
 In this article, we are going to explain these terms in the simplest form possible so that you can better understand how APIs fit into your business needs.

-API (Application Programming Interface) services are, by definition, interfaces that provide a program with a description of how to interact with a system in order to retrieve and/or change the data within it.
-Thus, for the purposes of this article, an API Service is the means with which a piece of software interacts with the functionality stored in the software’s backend (i.e., on the server or made available by a third party).
+API (Application Programming Interface) services are interfaces that provide a program with a description of how to interact with a system in order to retrieve and/or change the data within it.
+For the purpose of this article, an API Service is the means with which a piece of software (say, a mobile app) interacts with the functionality stored in the software’s backend (i.e. on the server or made available by a third party).

 Although there are some technical differences, for this article, we will assume that the APIs we discuss are “web APIs”; that is, APIs provided over the HTTP/HTTPS protocol.